‘Days Of Our Lives’ Spoilers: Eli Meeting Hortons Interrupted By Unwelcome Guest

 Days Of Our Lives fans have welcomed Lamon Archey as Eli Grant, Valerie’s (Vanessa Williams) son.
 Unknown to his mother, Eli knew that David was his biological father.
 However, she never revealed the truth and now David is dead.
 Last week, Julie (Susan Seaforth Hayes) found out the secret and embraced her grandson.
-Spoilers for next week reveal that when the Hortons officially welcome Eli into the family that an uninvited guest will come over.
+Spoilers for next week reveal that when the Hortons officially welcome Eli into the family, an uninvited guest will come over.

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is coming next on the NBC soap opera.

-Julie and her husband, Doug (Bill Hayes), along with Jennifer Horton (Melissa Reeves) and Hope Brady (Kristian Alfonso) plan a get together for Eli Grant.
+Julie and her husband, Doug (Bill Hayes), along with Jennifer Horton (Melissa Reeves) and Hope Brady (Kristian Alfonso) plan a get-together for Eli Grant.
 The goal is for him to be welcomed into the family.
 Not only is Eli relieved that he is being accepted, but wants to know more about his deceased father and the rest of his family.
 Lamon Archey explained what is going to happen in the latest issue of Soap Opera Digest.
 The Hortons begin telling Eli a lot of stories and things that happened with David and the rest of the family over the years.

 “It’s all stuff Eli wants to know, yet it’s overwhelming for him to hear.
 Eli’s sitting with all these people who he knows nothing about telling stories of past history.
 It’s a lot for him to take in.”